• Skip to primary navigation

 FAQs

-How to avoid ghee from burning?
-Ghee is burnt if it’s turned brownish black.
+Ghee is burnt if it has turned brownish black.
 To avoid this, turn off the heat as soon as the froth covers the top, the milk solids have started turning red, and ghee is light golden in color.
 The ghee will cook for a few minutes even after the heat is turned off and turn deep golden in hue.
 If you wait till the ghee is deep golden to turn off the heat, the ghee will most likely be burnt.

 What to do with leftover milk solids?